onionshare/onionshare/install/licenses/readme.txt

-This folder contains the software licenses for 3rd-party binaries included with OnionShare.
+This folder contains 3rd-party licenses for software included with OnionShare.